-In the second of our series of blogs focusing on how to optimise the management of Ping Identity products in run, we will focus on the automation of staging configuration between environments on the ‘Route to Live’.
+In the second of our series of blogs focusing on how to optimize the management of Ping Identity products in run, we will focus on the automation of staging configuration between environments on the ‘Route to Live’.

-In our previous blog, we explained how most organisations maintain multiple replicated Ping environments, usually incorporating one or more development environments, a pre-production environment and finally production itself.
+In our previous blog, we explained how most organizations maintain multiple replicated Ping environments, usually incorporating one or more development environments, a pre-production environment and finally production itself.
 One of the biggest challenges in managing Ping in run is migrating configuration changes between environments as the environment evolves.

 Consider the following example

-An organisation has a complex PingFederate deployment managing authentication against multiple back end directories, with a complex series of authentication selection rules.
-With this backdrop, the organisation wants to incorporate a new application for SSO.
+An organization has a complex PingFederate deployment managing authentication against multiple back end directories, with a complex series of authentication selection rules.
+With this backdrop, the organization wants to incorporate a new application for SSO.
 Whilst this is a seemingly simple change, in reality the configuration is quite involved; the SSO configuration, typically involving setting up a SAML connection, is only the start; we also need to map in the authentication backend and set up authentication rules.
 All told, this will involve working through multiple configuration screens and setting many tens of configuration options and parameters.

-Typically, organisations will carry out this configuration in the development environment first, and following testing, will be faced with the challenge of transitioning the configuration through the subsequent environments on the ‘route to live’.
+Typically, organizations will carry out this configuration in the development environment first, and following testing, will be faced with the challenge of transitioning the configuration through the subsequent environments on the ‘route to live’.
 Unfortunately, this is not as simple as simply exporting the configuration from the development system and importing it into the next environment; this is because each environment has local configuration including URLs, entity ID and certificates, to name but a few, which must be incorporated into the configuration.
 This means that the configuration is similar, yet different in each environment.

 A manual approach to staging the configuration is likely to include producing detailed, step by step procedural documentation as to how to implement the change.
 ProofID has worked in this manner with many customers in the past, and such documents can stretch to upwards of fifty pages.
 And with any manual approach such as this, human error can be introduced – either in production of the documentation or in execution of the documented procedure.
 Humans lead to typos, and typos lead to errors!